sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

    :align: left

 -----------------
-System Components
+Global Components
 -----------------
 As shown in the architecture diagram, SiteWhere is composed of many different components that are wired together to provide the core platform.
-In the sections below, we will cover the individual components in more detail.
+In the sections below, we will cover the components that are global to the system.
+All tenants share these global settings.

 Web Application Container
 -------------------------